evhub/coconut/DOCS.md

 ### Function Definition

 Coconut allows for math-style in-line function definition, where the body of the function is assigned directly to the function call.
-The function call that is assinged to can be parenthesis-style or backtick-style, although if it is backtick-style keyword arguments must be placed within parentheses.
+The function call that is assigned to can be parenthesis-style or backtick-style, although if it is backtick-style keyword arguments must be placed within parentheses.
+Additionally, backtick-style definition is also allowed in normal Python `def` statements.

 ##### Example

 Coconut:
 ```
 exp(x, b=2) = b**x
+a `mod` b = a % b
 ```

 Python:
 ```
 def exp(x, b=2): return b**x
+def mod(a, b): return a % b
 ```

 ### Operator Functions